smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 **Note:** Complete the exercises in C++17 using GCC 10.1.

 1. Write a program with the following functions.
-In `main`, print the type name of the value returned from each of these functions.
-Also, briefly describe the cause for each compiler warning seen.
-If no compiler warning is seen, explain the reason(s).
+In `main`, print the type name of the value returned from each function.
+Also, briefly describe in English the cause for each compiler warning you see.
+If no compiler warning is seen, explain the reason(s) for the lack of warnings.

     {:start="a"}
-    1. Two functions named `a1` and `a2`, both returning some `int` value, except the second function's return type is `const int`.
+    1. Two functions named `a1` and `a2`, both returning some (any) `int` value, except the second function's return type is `const int`.

     2. Two functions named `b1` and `b2`, both returning a reference to a global `int` variable, except the second function's return type is `const int&`.